April 26th- May 17th, Mondays 3:15 pm for four weeks, online through zoom.

 Ayurveda, the wisdom of life and longevity, takes place in action in our bathrooms, our bedrooms, kitchens, gardens, and relationships, exactly where we are right now.
 This course brings spirituality into every day life and relationship.

-This is a module that can be taken independently or as part of the Yoga As A Living Practice Course.
+This is a module that can be taken independently or as part of the full Yoga As A Living Practice Course.

 Hi, I’m Anjali Sunita